ktomk/pipelines/README.md

 #### Services?
 Check!

-The local pipeline runner runs all the service containers on your host.
-This is similar to [use services and databases in Bitbucket Pipelines][BBPL-SRV] \[BBPL-SRV].
+The local pipeline runner runs all the service containers on your local box/system (that is your piplelines' host).
+This is similar to [use services and databases in Bitbucket Pipelines][BBPL-SRV]
+\[BBPL-SRV].

 Even before any pipeline step makes use of a service, a service definition can already be tested with the `--service`